5.6 Supporting youth organisations

-They also have to implement at least four of the focuses of the youth work defined by the Government, which include
+Until 31 December 2021, they also had to implement at least four of the focuses of the youth work defined by the Government, which include

 - socio-political and social education to promote interest in socio-political participation, of the ability to form critical judgements of socio-political processes and of the readiness for active involvement in socio-political processes;

 - cultural youth work to promote creativity and cultural forms of expression;

 - leisure-oriented youth work as a contribution to holistic development through sport, play and movement;

 - media work to promote media skills for critical and conscious media use;